jeffreysbrother/generator-ninthlink/README.md

 ## Additional Tasks

 - Run `gulp bootlint` to lint Bootstrap markup.
 This is currently a standalone task and will only lint the index.html file in the app/ directory.
 Feel free to customize as necessary.

+## Specifying a Custom Gulp directory

+By default, the generator assumes that all development will take place in app/ ... and that our final product will end up in dist/.
+However, certain projects might warrant having *multiple* client directories.
+In a situation like this, we must pass our Gulp tasks flags that specify the target directory for these processes.
+Imagine that we clone a project into a new directory "clients/wholefoods":

+`git clone <repo URL here> clients`

+In order to run Gulp in this new directory, we must include additional flags as follows:

+`gulp serve --from=clients/wholefoods --appDir=app/adv/1 --distDir=dist/adv/1`
+or
+`gulp serve --appDir=clients/wholefoods/app/adv/1 --distDir=clients/wholefoods/dist/adv/1`

 ## Docs